 Other nearby markers.
-At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
-Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. 13.4 miles away); Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away).
+At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
+Woods Fort (a few steps from this marker); Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. 13.4 miles away); Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away).

 Categories. • Native Americans • Settlements & Settlers • War of 1812 • War, US Civil •